Yulia Kovas

-Yulia Kovas (born March 12, 1973) is a geneticist and psychologist - a research professor at Hult International Business School, a Visiting Professor at King's College London.
-She is Emeritus Professor at Goldsmiths, University of London, where for over 18 years her roles included Chair of Psychology Ethics Committee, Director of a research lab (InLab) and Director for Research for Psychology.
-She is a visiting professor at New York and other universities - in the United Kingdom, as well as research lead and scientific adviser to many international research projects and labs.
+Yulia Kovas (born March 12, 1973) is a geneticist and psychologist - a research professor at Hult International Business School, a visiting professor at King's College London.
+She is emeritus Professor at Goldsmiths, University of London, where for over 18 years her roles included Chair of Psychology Ethics Committee, Director of a research lab (InLab) and Director for Research for Psychology.
+She is a visiting professor at New York University, and other universities in the United Kingdom, as well as research lead and scientific adviser to many international research projects and labs.
 She holds many academic appointments, including Chair of the Scientific Advisory Board of Max Planck Institute for Empirical Aesthetics.